Bayer Center for Nonprofit Management

 - BCNM and RMU

 The Bayer Center for Nonprofit Management is proud and privileged to be a part of Robert Morris University.
-From your perspective, there are several advantages to our University affiliation:
+There are several advantages to our University home:

-- We have access to world-class faculty and dedicated students as resources for our work on your behalf.
+- Access to world-class faculty and dedicated students as resources for our work on your behalf.

-- We have expert researchers to aid and guide our own nonprofit research efforts.
+- Expert researchers to aid and guide our own nonprofit research efforts.

 - Perhaps most importantly, we are a nonprofit.
 Like you, we need philanthropic support.
 Like you, we rely on the advice and counsel of an outside Board.
 Like you, we don't just spout theory, we live the nonprofit life.